hslam/funcs/README.md

 ```
 Logging.
 ```
-Funcs.EnabledLog()
+Funcs.SetLog(true)
 ```
-You can get function's first param and second param.
+if a function has 2 input parameters ,You can get the function's first input parameter and second input parameter.
 ```
 Funcs.GetFuncIn("Service.Method",0)
 Funcs.GetFuncIn("Service.Method",1)